antoniogiacomelli/K0BA_Lil/README.md

   - Stream Buffers (Simple FIFOs and "UNIX-like" pipes)

 - **Memory Management:**
   - Memory Pools with fixed block-size.
+This approach is deterministic and hinders fragmentation.

 - **Application Timers**
     - Periodic/One Shot timers with delta queues for efficient handling